-To help you decide which rotating car seat is best for you, we’ve extensively researched the car seat market as well as speaking to over 550 parents about the car seats they’ve used over the years.
+To help you decide which swivel car seat is best for you, we’ve extensively reviewed hundreds of car seats, tested by real parents with their families, and quizzed more than 550 parents about the seats they’ve used over the years.

-We’ve also spoken to car seat experts from the organisations RAC and Child Seat Safety about the safety advice around rotating car seats as well.
-Along with this we’ve also taken into account safety testing carried out by ADAC who is one of the lead testers of car seats in Europe.
+We know your child’s safety is paramount when it comes to choosing a rotating car seat.
+So in addition we’ve spoken to experts from the organisations RAC and Child Seat Safety about safety advice, and taken into account safety testing carried out by ADAC, one of the leading testers of car seats in Europe.